He Tohutohu Mō Te Whakakī I Te Puka Whakauru

 Refund of Fees

 A proportion of fees paid may be refunded in the event that you withdraw from all or part of the programme.
 Te Wānanga o Raukawa must receive the advice in writing within 28 days of the start date.
-Further details are published in the Student Handbook.
+Further information on refund of fees can be viewed under academic regulations.

 As part of our work towards our goal to assist our people to improved levels of wellness Te Wānanga o Raukawa provides a smokefree study environment and aims to support students and staff who would like to stop smoking.